 - Lunge Stretch: Vital for hip flexibility, this stretch aids in opening the hips and groin areas.

-By incorporating these stretches consistently into your practice, you can greatly reduce the risk of injuries.
+By bringing these stretches consistently into your practice, you can greatly lower the risk of injuries.

 Q: How can I modify my yoga stretches to accommodate existing injuries?

-A: Modifying yoga stretches is crucial for accommodating existing injuries and preventing further strain.
+A: Modifying yoga stretches is crucial for accommodating existing injuries and heading off further strain.
 Here are some tips to safely modify your practice:

 - Use Props: Incorporate blocks, straps, or blankets to support your body and make poses more accessible.